 Using the analysis described we enhance our products and services to continuously meet your needs.
 This can also allow us to provide a more personalised member service, prevent financial crime and protect our computer network and data.
 We continually monitor and analyse activity on our computer network to identify any possible financial crime threats and protect the data.
 We share information with third parties to help manage these risks and protect both our interests.

 When you apply for a loan, we carry out information searches and verify your identity.
-We share your information with credit reference agencies, such as the Irish Credit Bureau (ICB) and the Central Credit Register (CCR).
+We share your information with the credit reference agency, the Central Credit Register (CCR).

-When you enter into a credit agreement with us, this data is registered on the ICB database.
-Each month ICB and CCR receive an update for each open account.
+When you enter into a credit agreement with us, this data is registered on the CCR database.
+Each month CCR receives an update for each open account.
 This builds up a credit history which indicates how you are meeting the repayment terms of any credit agreements you may have.

-When you apply for a loan, we will access ICB’s and CCR’s databases to get your credit report.
+When you apply for a loan, we will access CCR database to get your credit report.
 You may have loans from one or more credit providers and your credit report will include details of all registered loans, open and closed.
-Credit agreement details are retained on the ICB and CCR’s databases for five years after they are closed.
+Credit agreement details are retained on the CCR’s database for five years after they are closed.

 You may not have any credit history in the cases where you have not borrowed previously, or where any credit agreements have been concluded for more than 5 years.